-Chocolate treat, under 30 minutes - mixing and baking.
+As great addition to any cookie platter.
+Plus, a chocolate treat in under 30 minutes - mixing and baking.
 But can you wait 24 hours?
 Probably not, but just save a few because these cookies actually taste even better a few days after baked.
 Eyes-go-wide open on the first bite.
 Try my recipe for yourself and you'll agree.
-For best results use this good quality cocoa, Droste Dutch Cocoa.
-Share.
+For best results use a good quality cocoa.

 Chocolate Brownie Cookies